api3dao/oev-docs/docs/dapis/introduction/how-are-dAPIs-maintained.md

 ---
 title: How are dAPIs maintained?
-sidebarHeader: dAPIs
-sidebarSubHeader:
-pageHeader: Explore → dAPIs
+pageHeader: dAPIs → Introduction
-path: /dapis/introduction/how-are-dAPIs-maintained.html
 outline: deep
 tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# How are dAPIs maintained?

 API3 composes dAPIs out of individual beacons and beacon sets, and provides them as turn-key data feed services.
 Users need not worry about the exact API